Visualize with QuickSight

 - Select New dataset

-- In the Create dataset interface
+In the Create dataset interface:

-- Select source from Athena
+- Choose the source from Athena

-- Configure data source
+Configure the data source:

 - Data source name, enter